wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnectsync-implement-password-synchronization.md

 ## How Password Synchronization Works

-Password Sync hronization is an extension to the directory synchronization feature implemented by Azure AD Connect sync.
+Password synchronization is an extension to the directory synchronization feature implemented by Azure AD Connect sync.
 As a consequence of this, this feature requires directory synchronization between your on-premise and your Azure Active Directory to be configured.

-The Active Directory Domain Service stores Password s in form of a hash value representation of the actual user password.
-The password hash cannot be used to sign-on to your on-premises network.
+The Active Directory Domain Service stores passwords in form of a hash value representation of the actual user password.
+The password hash cannot be used to sign-in to your on-premises network.
 It is also designed so that it cannot be reversed in order to gain access to the user’s plain text password.
-To synchronize a password, Azure AD connect Sync extracts the user password hash from the on-premises Active Directory.
+To synchronize a password, Azure AD Connect sync extracts the user's password hash from the on-premises Active Directory.
 Additional security processing is applied to the password hash before it is synchronized to the Azure Active Directory Authentication service.
 The actual data flow of the password synchronization process is similar to the synchronization of user data such as DisplayName or Email Addresses.

 Passwords are synchronized more frequently than the standard directory synchronization window for other attributes.
 Passwords are synchronized on a per-user basis and are generally synchronized in chronological order.
 When a user’s password is synchronized from the on-premises AD to the cloud, the existing cloud password will be overwritten.